James-Thorson-NOAA/VAST/README.md

 * Thorson, 2019.
 Forecast skill for predicting distribution shifts:  A retrospective experiment for marine fishes in the Eastern Bering Sea.
 Fish Fish.
 20(1): 159-173. https://doi.org/10.1111/faf.12330

 ### Combining multiple types of data (e.g., biomass, count, encounter)
-* Grüss, A., Thorson, J.T., In press.
-Developing spatio-temporal models using multiple data types for evaluating population trends and habitat usage.
-ICES J. Mar.
-Sci. https://doi.org/10.1093/icesjms/fsz075
+* Grüss, A. and Thorson, J.T.
+(2019) Developing spatio-temporal models using multiple data types for evaluating population trends and habitat usage.
+ICES Journal of Marine Science 76, 1748–1761. doi:10.1093/icesjms/fsz075.

 ### Spatially varying coefficient models and their use for fisheries oceanography
 * Thorson, J.T., 2019.
 Measuring the impact of oceanographic indices on species distribution shifts: The spatially varying effect of cold-pool extent in the eastern Bering Sea.
 Limnol.
 Oceanogr.
 64, 2632–2645. https://doi.org/10.1002/lno.11238